 So we can just copy the measurement ID and go over to Google Tag Manager and put our measurement ID right in here.
 We just go with the normal all pages tag and save this.
 Gives this all a name and save this.
 And then we refresh our page.
 Go back to our demo shop.
 Get rid of that and we see our page view tag firing inside of Google tech assistant, we see a global site tag firing.
 This is our account ID.
 And now in our Google Analytics, we can go over to this new stream view of real-time.
 And voila, we see somebody from Germany just came to our page.
 So this already works without any extra setup.
 Now, as you have seen, there were some events that were automatically tracked.
 So if we scroll down, we should see more of these events coming through.
 Let’s go back to our real-time reporting and go into the Events tab here.
 And we have three events, you can actually go to this view snapshot.
 This will open up a random user that is currently on our website.

 It doesn’t quite work for me.

-Hey there it’s me again, this is how you can set up your app plus web-property of Google Analytics, the new version of Google Analytics with the help of Google Tag Manager.
+This is how you can set up your app plus web-property of Google Analytics, the new version of Google Analytics with the help of Google Tag Manager.
 Let me know what you think about this new version of Google Analytics.
 It’s quite half baked.
 But it’s quite interesting to see the steps that make forward and go away from that model of the page views.
 So I love to hear from you as well.
 Let me know in the comments down below.
-And if you haven’t yet, then consider subscribing to our channel right over there because we bring you new videos on data, tracking, and analytics, Google Tag Manager every week.
-My name is Julian.
-Till next time.